Gowshek/Iris-Flower-identification/README.md

-# 🌸 Iris Flower Classification
+# 🌸 Iris Flower Identification

 ## Description
 A Machine Learning project that predicts the species